CatarinaGameiroC/multi-gliomics/README.md

 ## Notes
 - This project is part of a Master’s thesis, supervised by Prof./Dr. Alexandra Sofia Martins de Carvalho and Prof./Dr. Susana de Almeida Mendes Vinga Martins.
-- The dissertation document and the respective extended abstarct can be consulted in [here](https://fenix.tecnico.ulisboa.pt/cursos/mecd/dissertacao/1972678479056529).
+- The dissertation document and the respective extended abstarct can be consulted [here](https://fenix.tecnico.ulisboa.pt/cursos/mecd/dissertacao/1972678479056529).